Business Advisory Services

 As part of Deloitte Southeast Asia’s network of professionals, we leverage pooled resources to stay ahead of the regulatory changes and adapt to them with agility.
 Our range of service solutions include finance care, accounting advisory services and sustainability assurance.
 We offer a team of multi-disciplinary skilled professionals to provide you with end-to-end solutions.

 We collaborate with our wide network of subject matter experts to deliver you a range of business support services from dealing with regulatory compliance, improving your internal controls and systems, financial and reporting exercises to suggesting business structures.
 Acting as an independent sounding board, we work closely with you to give fresh perspectives and deliver flexible and customised advisory services that are catered to your specific business needs.

 Download the Business Advisory Services brochure here

 A new accounting standard for leases

-The Malaysian Accounting Standards Board (the Board) issued MFRS 16 Leases in April 2016 which set an effective date of 1 January 2019.
+The Malaysian Accounting Standards Board (the Board) issued MFRS 16 Leases in April 2016, which set an effective date of 1 January 2019.
 The new standard will likely present several key implementation challenges for entities, particularly lessees, in addition to technical accounting challenges.
 As time has passed near to the effective date, these could be overwhelming if not planned early.

 In addition, MFRS 16 explores the two ways in determining discount rates i.e. the implicit rate of the lease, or if it is not practicable, the incremental borrowing rate of the lease.
 Another key issue the standard focuses on is studying the factors a lender would typically consider to arrive at an appropriate incremental borrowing rate for the lease.

-Download the brochure for more information.
+Download the MFRS16 brochure here

 A guide to IFRS 16

-Download the guide for more information.
+Download the IFRS16 guide here